 I started my experience in the tourism industry and now I wake up every morning feeling energetic and vibrant.
 This is what makes me understand that I am on the right path, and this is what life is worth living for.

-I’ve been on tour abroad with 4 groups of Italians and 2 groups from the US in Northern Italy.
-About 40 people tried my hiking experience and I hope to continue meeting amazing people from all around the world.
+I’ve been on tour abroad with many groups of Italians and I’ve guided groups from the US in Northern Italy.
+I met many people who tried my experiences in 2019 and I hope to continue meeting great people from all around the world.

 Living in Lecco is amazing.
 I strongly believe that Lecco is the ultimate destination for dynamic travelers, who love outdoors activities and nature, who want to experience unique and local adventures, who seek authenticity, and who wish to preserve it consciously.

 I’m proud of my city and I know it is one of the most beautiful and romantic places in the world.

 So, I would like to meet you.
 I would like to know your story while wandering around.